-The terrorist attacks in Paris have been on my mind all weekend.
+The (recent, as of this writing) terrorist attacks in Paris have been on my mind all weekend.
 Obviously, I am deeply saddened and my heart goes out to all those affected by the attacks.
 But the other emotion I feel is one I’m sure is shared by other metas: frustration.

 In my line of work, we pride ourselves in being able to stop the bad guys.
 Many of us work closely with government agencies, to some degree.
 But the vast majority of us are not actively engaged in counter-terrorism work.
 So when we see events like this, we feel impotent.
 We feel useless.